 Two Heroes, Two Wars, One Memory

-of going home, the 15-year-old returned to Washington ’s army and was awarded a commission for his bravery.
+Instead of going home, the 15-year-old returned to Washington ’s army and was awarded a commission for his bravery.

 From private to major, a survivor with the guts to return to battle again and again, a hero among heroes, and yet you probably never heard of Daniel Bedinger before today.

 Patrick Miller was a 23-year-old welder living in Valley Center, Kans. , with his wife Jessa, 4-year-old-son Tyler, and 7-month-old daughter Makenzie.
 He joined the Army last summer to pay off his student loans, and found himself a proud member of the 507th Maintenance Co. based at Fort Bliss, in El Paso, Tex.
 Shortly thereafter, the 507th was deployed with the 11th Air Defense Artillery Brigade in Iraq.